 Everyone knows by now that, in today’s world, you need to win online if you are going to win in business.
 But the flood of online marketing options and strategies can get complex fast, so it helps to take a few steps back to ensure that you focus on what matters most.

-While every business is different and has different needs, we’ve found that there are six fundamentals to invest in to win online today.
+While every business is different and has different needs, we’ve found that there are eight fundamentals to invest in to win online today.
 Focus on these, and trounce your competition.

 A Mobile-Friendly Website